Skip to content

 Efficient workflow: Desktop shortcuts streamline your workflow and let you access specific apps without navigating the Microsoft Store or the Start menu.

 Convenience: Desktop shortcuts offer convenience, allowing you to launch your desired apps with a simple click.
-This enhances your overall user experience and productivity.
+This makes using your computer a better experience and helps you get more done.

 Your email address will not be published.
 Required fields are marked *